waittim/waittim.github.io/_posts/2020-11-27-mask-detection.md

 Because the existing deployment uses SIMD, etc., it cannot run on Safari temporarily.
 And iOS only supports WebAssembly in Safari, so it cannot be used on the iOS now.
 I am still working on the problem.

+All in all, this is a free alternative version of the expensive mask detection machine.
+In such a hard time, I hope this AI can give a hand to those small businesses that strive to persist.
+So that they can obtain protection similar to luxury shops at a small cost.
+As long as this tool can protect one more person from COVID-19, it is enough.

 Of course, this project is not yet mature.
 If you have any suggestions or are willing to contribute to this project, please be sure to contact me.

 Thank you very much!